Trilateral Commission: Who is ‘Mandelson’ and how are they all connected

 Chomsky on Crisis of Democracy by Trilateral Commission

-Noam Chomsky says the Trilateral commission’s aim is to bring about a moderation in democracy to allow only the elite to vote.
+Noam Chomsky says the Trilateral Commission’s aim is to bring about a moderation in democracy to allow only the elite to vote.
 A backwards step in democracy and the working-class movement.

-Social critic and academic Noam Chomsky has criticised the commission undemocratic, pointing to its publication The Crisis of Democracy, which describes the strong popular interest in politics during the 1970s as an “excess of democracy”.
+Social critic and academic Noam Chomsky has criticised the commission as undemocratic, pointing to its publication The Crisis of Democracy, which describes the strong popular interest in politics during the 1970s as an “excess of democracy”.

 Chomsky described it as one of the most interesting and insightful books showing the modern democratic system not to really be a democracy at all, but controlled by elites.